Try/OpenGothic/README.md

 ##### Mods compatibility
 Mods delivered as *.mod files shoud work, since *.mod contains visual content and scripts.
 Don't expect mods created with AST-SDK to work, since original Gothic and OpenGothic are not binary compatible.
 Don't expect DirectX11 mod to work, since technicaly it's not a mod.
-But Project is aiming to have a good grphics with shaders out of box.
+But Project is aiming to have a good graphics with shaders out of box.

 ##### Command line arguments